 abilities there and then.
 CAMEN's exceptional talent as a singer and songwriter impressed DJ Bobo so much that he signed a recording contract with him (Yes Music/EMI Records) and also took

 over his management.
 Bobo removed the first name "Pascal" and took him along on a European tour under the name "CAMEN."
-With the R&B ballad "5000 Miles Away," one of his own compositions,
+With the R&B ballad "5000 Miles Away," which CAMEN co-wrote, he made it

-CAMEN made it into the official Swiss charts for the first time shortly afterwards, achieving his national breakthrough.
-The song was one of the most frequently played numbers on Swiss radio
+into the official Swiss charts for the first time shortly afterwards, achieving his national breakthrough.
+The song was one of the most frequently played numbers on Swiss radio stations for

-stations for months.
+months.
 It was followed by his debut album "Twelve," which reached number 32 in the charts.
+Also his self-written song "So many mistakes" made it into the Top 40 of the Swiss Airplay Charts

 In the following years, CAMEN rarely played in front of fewer than 10,000 people and saw several chart hits.
 Another highlight was a European tour as the special guest of US megastars *N SYNC (Justin Timberlake), which CAMEN was fully involved with.
 During the last show on the tour, the global stars sang a duet with CAMEN at their own volition in recognition of and out of respect for his talent.